Preparation for your dog’s arrival

 Plan the best way to introduce the new dog to the house.

 If you have a dog already, make sure it doesn’t lose out with the new family member, which can create resentment.
 Make sure that the dogs are a positive experience for each other.
 It is not uncommon for recently arrived rescues to be very stressed and this can result in some out-of-character aggressive behaviour through their fear.
 Keep calm, soothe the dogs and work on small, positive experiences together.
+Treats together and basic training is great.
 Give them space to move around each other – body language is very important for dogs.

 Food

-We suggest a light meal of a little chicken and rice to start with, as this is generally easily digested.
-Feed little and often to start with, and then mix the chicken and rice in with the regular food you plan to feed them on, and build to to the normal feeding routine over 2 – 3 days.
+Plan and prepare food for them – they will be hungry and thirsty on arrival.
+We suggest a light meal on arrival, some cooked chicken and rice or sweet potato is ideal as this is generally easily digested.
+Feed little and often to start with, and then mix in with the regular food you plan to feed them on, and build to to the normal feeding routine over 2 – 3 days.